qrkourier/qrkourier.github.io/content/tech/securing-aws-credentials.md

 </br>

-If you have this file it is probably so that you can use the credentials with awscli or another command-line utility, or so that you can test a native build of your application that calls AWS in an IDE or with a dedicated build tool like Maven.
-We'll explore here how this file could be stolen and how you can make that difficult.
+If you have this file it is probably so that you can use the credentials with awscli or another command-line utility, or so that you can test a native build of your application that calls AWS in an IDE or when invoked by a build tool such as Maven.
+We'll explore a specific case as representative of a broad class of vulnerabilities, specifically how a sensitive file could be stolen and how you can make that prohibitively difficult.

 ### The Problem

-Most developers and admins that use Amazon Web Services from their workstation probably have this plaintext file in their home directory.
-If that's you, then you are vulnerable to the theft and misuse of your AWS identity if
+You are vulnerable to the theft and misuse of your AWS identity if:

   1. you lose your non-encrypted computer disk where the file is stored, or
-  2. a malicious process designed to steal this credential runs on your computer as *you* because you installed an app, clicked a link, or pasted code in a terminal.
+  2. a malicious process designed to steal this credential runs on your computer.

-This attack is not all unique to AWS and is not really AWS's problem in the first place.
-They provide an API that requires a credential, and it's up to you to store that credential securely.
+This attack is not unique to AWS, of course.
+Many development and systems administration tools follow the same pattern of issuing an API token as a primary trust factor.
+Proper handling of these token is too often an afterthought, and we can only surmise that the implications of that carelessness are truly not appreciated by a significant number of software developers.
+[The discovery that hundreds of mobile apps had hard-coded API keys for the Twilio platform](https://www.cyberscoop.com/twilio-api-eavesdropper-vulnerability/) is evidence of the same.

-Suppose your employer requires full-disk encryption for all company-provided equipment, and so loss of custody of your portable development machine is a non-issue.
-Even then, how many times have your downloaded a utility or app directly from the author or vendor by pasting a `curl` or `wget` command into your terminal or downloaded an executable or package file?
+Suppose your employer requires full-disk encryption for all company-provided equipment.
+In that case a loss of custody of your portable development machine; while inconvenient and frustrating and definitely a security incident; is not a situation worsened by the further implications of a data leak or identity theft.
+Even with that considerable degree of protection in place, there is another constellation of attack vectors not at all mitigated by full-disk encryption.
+How many times have your downloaded a utility or app directly from the author or vendor by pasting a `curl` or `wget` command into your terminal or downloaded an executable or package file?
+In every case this action implies the delegation of your own privileges on that computer to whomever authored the code that you just executed.

-Implicitly, you authorize every process running as *you* on your computer to read every file that's readable by *you*.
-This means all of the above could read and upload your AWS credentials if the upstream source code were maliciously modified to do so.
+Your computer doesn't know the difference between you and your logged-in user, and it's that user that owns all of your files and runs all of your processes.
+That user mostly runs programs written by people other than you.
+Those programs, running as your user, could read and upload your AWS credentials or any other file for that matter if the source code were maliciously modified to do so.
 There would be no barrier to that malicious code reading the file, initiating the egressing network connection, nor any tell.

+Importantly, it is possible to dramatically reduce the scope of code that you actually trust in order to operate normally.

 ### A Solution

-You can store ciphertext on disk and control access to the plaintext in memory.
+You can store secrets safely on disk with encryption, decrypt just-in-time to use them normally, and destroy the plaintext.

 Here's a way to do this with PGP that doesn't require you to type a passphrase every time you wish to read the plaintext.
 With this approach access to the plaintext is controlled by the GnuPG agent and OS login keyring.